worldbank/worldex/README.md

 # Local Development

+First off, install [`just`](https://github.com/casey/just#installation).
+It is similar to `make` in that it's just a convenient wrapper around some cli commands to setup the local environment.

+## `cd secrets && poetry install`
+to setup the simple password generator.

+## `just create-envs`
+to generate a postgres password and the environment files to be used by the `api`, `db`, and `pgweb` services as per the docker compose spec.

 ## `docker compose up`

 to run the development environment on local.
 Simply interrupt to stop the cluster or `docker compose down` if you ran it in detached mode.

+## API service
+The api (and database) service are not quite ready yet at this point.
+See the API [readme](api/README.md) to finish setting them up.

 ## Pre-commit